 SUBSCRIBE TO OUR NEWSLETTER

-A data-backed calculator for user research
+A data-backed calculator for user research.

-On to the other variables.
+We ask about a number of different variables that help us make a better recommendation for your study.
 This section explains what we mean by consumer, professional, moderated, unmoderated, remote, and in-person.

 For example, if you’re running a study on grocery shopping and you need to talk to people between the ages of 25-35 who are the primary shoppers for their household, you’d be targeting consumers.

-For example, if you need to talk to Cardiologists in Chicago, you’re targeting professionals.
+For example, if you need to talk to cardiologists in Chicago, you’re targeting professionals.

 A remote study is any study that doesn’t require the participant and the researcher to be in the same physical location.
-This can mean a video chat, a phone call, or a recorded submission.
+This can mean a video chat, a phone call, or asynchronously recorded submission.